-A successful YouTube channel does more than optimize its SEO; but it can certainly make a drastic difference in the growth rate you can achieve for your YouTube video views.
+A successful YouTube channel does more than optimize its SEO; it can certainly make a drastic difference in the growth rate you can achieve for your YouTube video views.
 With YouTube SEO, anyone on the platform can start increasing their views by engaging their audience, resulting in higher rankings.

 When in doubt: address your audience more decisively.
 Content quality, consistency, and relevance will make your YouTube success sustainable and have the desired impact.
 YouTube SEO is all about building a channel over the long term.
 While you can achieve viral hits, consistency will help you get more viewers and subscribers over a more extended period.

 This guide is not short: save it for later and take some time to improve your YouTube workflow.